REmatchChile/REmatch/REmatchEngine/README.md

 ### Build instructions

 ```
-cd src
-mkdir build
-cd build
+cmake -H. -Bbuild/Release
-cmake ..
+cmake --build build/Release
-make
 ```

-If you want to use a debugger such as `gdb`, then you should add `-DCMAKE_BUILD_TYPE=Debug` in the CMake command.
+If you want to use a debugger such as `gdb`, then you should add `-DCMAKE_BUILD_TYPE=Debug` in the first CMake command.

 ### Command line use

-After building, the binary file will be located in the `src/build/` folder.
+After building, the binary file will be located in the `build/Release/bin` folder.
 To try it simply run:

 ```
-./rematch --help
+build/Release/bin/rematch --help
 ```

 ### Testing